Collis Potter Huntington: Chesapeake and Ohio Railway, new cities and a shipyard

 Following the American Civil War, efforts were renewed in Virginia to complete a canal or railroad link between Richmond and the Ohio River Valley.
 Before the war, the Virginia Board of Public Works and the Virginia Central Railroad had provided financial assistance to construct a state-owned link through the Blue Ridge Mountains.
 It had been completed along this route as far as the upper reaches of the Shenandoah Valley when the War broke out.

 Officials of the Virginia Central, led by company president Williams Carter Wickham, realized that they would have to get capital from outside the economically devastated South in order to rebuild.
 They tried to attract British interests, without success.
 Finally, Major Wickham succeeded in getting Collis Huntington interested helping to complete the line.

 Beginning in 1871, Huntington oversaw completion of the newly formed Chesapeake and Ohio Railway (C&O) from Richmond across Virginia and West Virginia to reach the Ohio River.
-There, with his brother-in-law D.W.
-Emmons, he established the planned city of Huntington, West Virginia.
+There, with his brother-in-law Delos W. Emmons, he established the planned city of Huntington, West Virginia.
 He became active in developing the emerging southern West Virginia bituminous coal business for the C&O.

 Beginning in 1865, Huntington had been acquiring land in Virginia's eastern Tidewater region, an area not served by extant railroads.
 In 1880, he formed the Old Dominion Land Company and turned these holdings over to it.

 Beginning in December 1880, he led the building of the C&O's Peninsula Subdivision, which extended from the Church Hill Tunnel in Richmond east down the Virginia Peninsula through Williamsburg to the southeastern end of the Peninsula on the harbor of Hampton Roads in Warwick County, Virginia.
 Through the new railroad and his land company, coal piers were established at Newport News Point.

 It may have taken more than 50 years after Virginia's first railroad operated for the lower Peninsula to get a railroad, but once work started, it progressed quickly.
 In a manner he had previously deployed, notably with the transcontinental railroad, and the line to the Ohio River, work began at both Newport News and Richmond.
 The crews at each end worked toward each other.
 The crews met and completed the line 1.25 miles west of Williamsburg on October 16, 1881, although temporary tracks had been installed in some areas to speed completion.